wework/ray/RELEASING.md

 # Releasing

 We use conventional commits to dynamically version the packages.
-It's imperative that maintainers of Ray `squash and merge` all pull requests and edit the commit message/description to follow the guidelines of [Conventional Commits](conventional-commits)
+It's imperative that maintainers of Ray `squash and merge` all pull requests and edit the commit message/description to follow the guidelines of [Conventional Commits][conventional-commits]

 Releases are automatically created when a commit is merged into master.
 Circle CI will kick off a job, bump the version and publish to the npm registry.